Alexander Winchell

-Alexander Winchell (December 31, 1824, in North East, New York – February 19, 1891, in Ann Arbor, Michigan) was a United States geologist who contributed to this field mainly as an educator and a popular lecturer and author.
+Alexander Winchell (December 31, 1824, in North East, New York – February 19, 1891, in Ann Arbor, Michigan) was an American geologist who contributed to this field mainly as an educator and a popular lecturer and writer.
 His views on evolution aroused controversy among his contemporaries; today the racism of these views is more cause for comment.

 Biography

 Education

 Winchell graduated from the Wesleyan University of Middletown, Connecticut, in 1847.

 Early career

 He then taught at Pennington Male Seminary of New Jersey, Amenia Seminary of New York (where he had previously been a student), an academy in Newbern, Alabama, and the Mesopotamia Female Seminary of Eutaw, the last of which was founded by him.
 He became president of the Masonic University at Selma, Alabama, in 1853.
 He was elected as a member of the American Philosophical Society in 1865.

 Michigan

 In 1854 Winchell entered the service of the University of Michigan as professor of physics and civil engineering.
 Eventually he became professor of geology and paleontology at Michigan.

 In 1859, Winchell was appointed as State Geologist of Michigan for the newly formed second geological survey of the state.
 He held the post until 1863 when the state did not appropriate funding to continue the survey.
 The survey was resumed in 1869, and Winchell was reappointed in April.
 Owing to conflicting opinions between Winchell and his superiors, he resigned in 1871.

 He stayed at Michigan until 1872.